 OpinionLab is also quite limited in terms of customisation options.
 For example, feedback forms are always deployed as standard ‘popups’.
 And when it comes to reporting, there isn’t much flexibility in regards to customising reports or dashboards…

 Here is our list of the top 10 alternatives to and competitors of OpinionLab.

 Mopinion is a customer feedback tool that collects and analyses website and mobile feedback (using a mobile SDK) in real-time.
-With it’s easy-to-use interface, users can build, design and configure feedback forms however they like.
+With it’s easy-to-use interface, users can build, design and configure feedback forms however they like as well as deploy feedback forms in multiple different languages thanks to their translation feature.
 It is also an option to target these feedback forms to specific groups of online visitors and gain insights into why they are not converting.
 This is done using advanced triggers that are set off based on digital visitor behaviour.
 There are three unique ways in which users can deploy feedback forms: modal, slide-in and embedded on the page.
 Once it has been collected, feedback items can be visualised in customisable dashboards and charts for advanced analyses.
 Additionally, digital teams can share and take action on these feedback items in a timely manner with the help of smart alerts.